 SIDDHIS - powers

-However, these abilities do little to help one achieve enlightenment.
-In fact, an interest in developing these powers is sometimes seen as a dangerous distraction that leads the contemplative astray.
+These abilities do little to help one achieve enlightenment.
+In fact, an interest in developing these powers is sometimes seen as a dangerous distraction that leads the seeker astray.

 Nevertheless, in the Yoga Sutras, the powers are : (among others)

 ANIMA: miniaturisation - to become very small

 GARIMA: to become very heavy

 LAGHIMA: to become very light

 PRAPTI: to reach anywhere, teleportation.

 PRAKAMYA: to achieve or realise whatever one desires.